Neptune-Crypto/cash-website/content/learn/utxo-redemption-tutorial.md

 author = "Jastar13 and Kaffin"
 +++

-> *This guide is based on successful testing with Neptune Core v0.2.2 on the redeem branch and on Windows.
-Please adapt to suit your own needs.*

 # How to Build and Use Neptune Core Redeem Branch

 This guide will walk you through the complete process of cloning, building, and using the Neptune Core redeem branch to generate UTXO redemption claims.